Vsevolod-pl/CurriculumVitae/README.md

-There will be 3 homework on MissingSemester
+There will be third homework on MissingSemester